Dr. Pottenger’s Cats

 What this means is that the unsupplemented human race's health can be expected to be even poorer than Pottenger's sickest cats.

 And it is.
-The lesson of Dr. Pottenger's work, over 60 years ago, is yet to be learned.
+The lesson of Dr. Pottenger's work, nearly 80 years ago, is yet to be learned.

 Pottenger FM Jr. Pottenger's Cats: A